Ghurtchu/braindrill/README.md

 Requirements for deploying locally:
 - docker engine

-Running locally (startup may be slow for the first time):
+Running locally (startup may be slow for the first time since it needs to pull a few docker images):
 - clone the project and navigate to the root directory
 - start the docker engine
 - `chmod +x startup.sh`